 We should cut the shortage of cybersecurity professionals in the EU to zero (ENISA, 2020: 291,000).

-The EU should boost its share of digitally delivered exports to of EU companies should use ICT to reduce their environmental footprint (DESI, 2022: 66%).
+The EU should boost its share of digitally delivered exports to of EU citizens are using online financial services of EU companies should use ICT to reduce their environmental footprint (DESI, 2022: 66%).